AY2324S2-CS2103T-T10-1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-*{More to be added}*
+**Use case: Help**

+**MSS**

+1. User requests help information.
+2. AddressBook displays help information.
+3. User reads the help information.

+    Use case ends.

+**Use case: Add**

+**MSS**

+1. User requests to add a new person.
+2. AddressBook prompts the user to input details for the new person.
+3. User inputs details for the new person.
+4. AddressBook saves the new person's information.
+5. AddressBook confirms the addition of the new person.

+    Use case ends.

+**Use case: List**

+**MSS**

+1. User requests to list persons.
+2. AddressBook shows a list of persons.
+3. User views the list of persons.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    * 2a1.
+AddressBook displays a message indicating that the list is empty.

+      Use case ends.

+**Use case: Edit**

+**MSS**

+1. User requests to edit a specific person.
+2. AddressBook prompts the user to select the person to edit.
+3. User selects the person to edit.
+4. AddressBook displays the details of the selected person.
+5. User updates the details of the person.
+6. AddressBook saves the updated details.
+7. AddressBook confirms the successful update.

+    Use case ends.

+**Extensions**

+*   2a.
+The list is empty.

+    * 2a1.
+AddressBook displays a message indicating that the list is empty.

+    Use case ends.

+*   3a.
+The selected person does not exist.

+    * 3a1.
+AddressBook displays an error message indicating that the person does not exist.

+      Use case resumes at step 2.

+**Use case: Find**

+**MSS**

+1. User requests to find a specific person.
+2. AddressBook prompts the user to input search criteria.
+3. User inputs search criteria.
+4. AddressBook searches for persons matching the criteria.
+5. AddressBook displays a list of persons matching the criteria.

+    Use case ends.

+**Extensions**

+*    5a.
+No persons match the search criteria.

+   *   5a1.
+AddressBook displays a message indicating that no persons match the criteria.

+      Use case ends.

+**Use case: Clear**

+**MSS**

+1. User requests to clear all persons.
+2. AddressBook prompts the user to confirm the action.
+3. User confirms the action.
+4. AddressBook clears all persons.

+    Use case ends.

+**Use case: Exit**

+**MSS**

+1. User requests to exit the application.
+2. AddressBook prompts the user to confirm the exit.
+3. User confirms the exit.
+4. AddressBook exits the application.

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user should be able to import up to 1000 contacts from an external source without a noticeable sluggishness in performance for typical usage.
+5. The application should provide comprehensive documentation and help resources to assist users in understanding how to use the software effectively.

 *{More to be added}*